adityaahuja7/go-grpc-simple-application/README.md

 1. Clone the [project repository](https://github.com/adityaahuja7/go-grpc-simple-application/tree/master).
 2. Execute the `install_script.sh` script to set up the Go environment through the following command `source ./install_script.sh`.
 3. Compile and execute the `server.go`, `seller_client.go`, and `buyer_client.go` Go programs using the command `go run <program>.go`.
+4. Modify the `var notification_ipport string` global variable to specify the Notification server address on the client side before executing the scripts.

 Please note that these instructions assume familiarity with the Go programming language and gRPC.
 If you're new to these technologies, you might want to explore some tutorials or documentation first.